engeir/hack-md-notes/volcano-papers.md

 > ___Overview of papers.___

-## Global Cooling After the Eruption of Mount Pinatubo
+## 2002 — Soden et al.: Global Cooling After the Eruption of Mount Pinatubo

 > _Full title: Global Cooling After the Eruption of Mount Pinatubo: A Test of Climate
 > Feedback by Water Vapor._